kumagai-group/vise/README.md

 Vasp Integrated Simulation Environment (vise) is a collection of tools that supports VASP users to prepare input files for the VASP calculations, handle its calculation errors, and analyze its results.

+**Note1: Only ensure VASP ver5.4.4 so far.**
-**Note: Units used in pydefect are eV for energy and angstrom for length following the vasp convention.**
+**Note2: Units used in pydefect are eV for energy and angstrom for length following the vasp convention.**
+**Note3: When transforming the structure to the primitive one, antiferromagnetic magnetization is not supported.**

 Installation instructions
 ---------------------------------------------------------
 1. Requirements
   - Python 3.6 or higher
+  - pymatgen
+  - spglib
+  - seekpath
-  - see requirements.txt
+  - see requirements.txt for others

 2. Latest stable version is released at PyPI repository, so one can download it using `pip install vise`.